MicrosoftDocs/power-platform/power-virtual-agents/build-22/build-2022-quickstart.md

 1. Name the topic `Reservation` and select **Save**.

-1. Click on the **Test** button to open the test canvas.
+1. Select the **Test** button to open the test canvas.

-1. Interact with the bot by clicking on the **Make a reservation** quick reply.
+1. Interact with the bot by selecting the **Make a reservation** quick reply.
 The bot will reply based on the conditions added until it redirects to the end of the conversation topic and asks you to rate your experience.

 ## Next steps